Cosmos Club

 Washington's restaurant scene has matured considerably in the past decade, producing a tier of destination dining that now competes with major coastal cities.
 Venues like Jônt, with its modern French tasting counter, and minibar, José Andrés's molecular flagship, represent the capital's progressive fine-dining edge.
 Oyster Oyster has brought a sustainability-led New American approach to the conversation, while Causa and Albi anchor serious Peruvian and Middle Eastern traditions respectively at the upper price tier.

-The Cosmos Club does not compete in that culinary vanguard.
-Its peer set is a different one: institutions where the occasion itself is the primary product, and where the dining experience is inseparable from the setting's historical and social weight.
+The Cosmos Club occupies a different lane from that culinary vanguard.
+Its comparable set is a different one: institutions where the occasion itself is the primary product, and where the dining experience is inseparable from the setting's historical and social weight.
 In this it resembles the tradition of great American private dining rooms more than it does the contemporary restaurant circuit.
 Comparable in spirit, if not geography, to the occasion-first ethos of The Inn at Little Washington, which treats every service as a formal event, the Cosmos Club operates on ceremony as its organizing principle.

 The Setting as Occasion Architecture